 It is the policy of the Company that it maintains a standard Code of Business Conduct, Ethics and a Whistleblower or Complaint Procedure that clearly define the organization's expectations of its employees regarding ethical and honest business conduct.
 The aforementioned Code of Business Conduct and Whistleblower Policy aids management in preventing and identifying possible fraudulent acts within the Company.
-The Company's Code of Business Conduct and Ethics for Officers and Directors (the "Code of Ethics") prohibits our directors, named executive officers (collectively, the "Named Executive Officers" each, a "Named Executive Officers" each, a "Named Executive Officers" each, a "Named Executive Officers" of the public and finance personnel from buying or selling our common stock for at least three business days after material nonpublic information is released to the public and fifteen days prior to the end of each fiscal quarter through three business days after the Company's quarterly and annual earnings releases.
+The Company's Code of Business Conduct and Ethics for Officers and Directors (the "Code of Ethics") prohibits our directors, named executive officers (collectively, the "Named Executive Officers" each, a "Named Executive Officers"), other officers, and key accounting and finance personnel from buying or selling our common stock for at least three business days after material nonpublic information is released to the public and fifteen days prior to the end of each fiscal quarter through three business days after the Company's quarterly and annual earnings releases.
 The Company communicates its Code of Ethics to all of its employees and posts it on its corporate website.
 The Company does not have a formal written compensation recovery policy.
 However, it reserves the right to create such a policy in the future.